top of page

 Edwin and Mary Devlin, A Love Story

-The Foundation’s Librarian, Amelia Bathke, hosts monthly discussions in The Player’s Library.
+The Foundation hosts monthly discussions in The Player’s Library.
 The series covers various aspects of the collection.
 Recent topics have included Charlotte Cushman, crowns and daggars from Edwin Booth’s Shakespearean performances, and letters to his first wife, and love of his life, Mary Devlin.
 Regular attendee Linda Porto

 said, “Such a treasure trove for the club members to learn about!”
 Talks are held monthly at 6pm.